funatsufumiya/ebiten_gvvideo/README.md

 see [ofxExtremeGpuVideo](https://github.com/Ushio/ofxExtremeGpuVideo).

+Note that you can use alpha (opacity) in your GV video.
+PNG sequences can be converted into .gv file.

 ## Limitation

 Currently CPU decoding `DXT1/DXT3/DXT5` compressed data into `RGBA`, because Ebitengine now doesn't provide GPU compressed texture assignment ([ebiten#867](https://github.com/hajimehoshi/ebiten/issues/867)).